andrewfraley/magic_mapper/README.md

 -   Toggle the Eye Comfort Mode (also known as Reduce Blue Light) (blue button)
 -   Launch an app (not configured by default)
 -   Send IR commands to a device configured by the Device Connector (ie have a shortcut key to toggle power on for an optical connected soundbar)
+-   Curl a URL (ie call a HomeAssistant webhook trigger URL with a payload)

 ## TV Models supported